 Description

-This stereotype identifies a package as a Reference Model -- a package which contains the collection of UML Classes that can be constrained by the Archetypes in an Archetype Library.
+This stereotype identifies a package as a Reference Model -- a package which contains the collection of UML Classes constrainable by the Archetypes in an Archetype Library.
 The Reference Model stereotype also allows the specification of the publisher, namespace and version of a Reference Model in a form compatible with a modeling language such as ADL.

 Diagrams